daniel777-coder/django-boilerplate/README.rst

 Personal boilerplate for Django projects.

-This boilerplate was designed to be as simple as possible, giving you the freedom to provide templates, APIs, websockets, etc. as required.

-We use postgres and pytest because they are quite standardized in the community.
+I use postgres and pytest because they are quite standardized in the community.
 It is not too dificult to switch to other tools anyway.

 As a side note, this project lives on <https://gitlab.com/daniel777/django-boilerplate> and it's mirrored to `GitHub <https://github.com/daniel777-coder/django-boilerplate>`_.